Do you remember Lethabo who booked regular sessions and always opened your newsletter updates?

 Forever is remembering that there are five other cafes in the same street and 34 million search results for ‘life coach’ in Google.

-Forever means working out what you could be doing better now with who you have now.
+Forever means working out what you could be doing better.

 How are you working on forever?